metio/krei/krei-docs/content/contributors/git-mirrors.md

 ---
-title: krei - git mirrors
+title: Git Mirrors
 date: 2020-04-13
 ---

-`krei` is using [GitHub](https://github.com/metio/krei) as its primary source/issue/build environment, however its code is mirror to multiple other git repositories in order to deal with [GitHub outages](https://www.githubstatus.com/).
+`krei` is using [GitHub](https://github.com/metio/krei) as its primary source/issue/build environment, however its code is available in other git repositories as well in order to deal with [GitHub outages](https://www.githubstatus.com/).

 ## SSH Setup (**Optional**)